feihongHub/radar-profile-classification/README.md

-# radar-profile-classification
+# Radar-profile-classification-based-on-deep-learning
-Recognition of thunderstorm and windy weather based on CNN.
+In this case, radar image classification is implemented based on CNN.